Knoblauchpilze/bsgalone/README.md

 **Note:** for now in most systems we don't use a single transaction to perform a complete action (for example registering a player will spawn multiple transactions to create the player, register their ship, etc.).
 This probably needs to be changed in the future to not leave the database in an inconsistent state.

+## Handling timestamps

+### Context

+A game usually relies on timestamps to trigger actions and behaviors in the game world.
+This can be achieved using the `std::chrono` namespace.
+Persisting those timestamps to the databse is also very useful in order to guarantee persistence even in the event of a crash.

+The database supports natively timestamps with timezones.
+This is not the case for the cpp language.
+The support for timezones and a proper way to parse them from a string (e.g. `2025-09-10 07:54:04.58163+02`) only comes with cpp20 (see [std::chrono::time_zone](https://en.cppreference.com/w/cpp/chrono/time_zone.html)).

+Support for the new features is available with gcc-14 (see [here](https://en.cppreference.com/w/cpp/compiler_support.html#C.2B.2B20_library_features) and look for `Calendar and Time zone  (FTM)*`).
+However the support for gcc-14 in gcov is still lacking at the time of writing.

+### What to do about it?

+In this excellent [Stack Overflow post](https://stackoverflow.com/questions/61300543/c-parsing-timezone-from-date-string) there's a complete answer both for cpp20 and also for older versions.

+This project makes use of the [date library](https://github.com/HowardHinnant/date) by Howard Hinnant.
+The necessary file to manipulate timestamps with time zones are downloaded and packaged in the [time](src/time) library.

+Installation and configuration instructions were taken from the [linked documentation](https://howardhinnant.github.io/date/tz.html#Installation).

+### Usage

+TODO

 # Notes

 ## DB cheat sheet